AdguardTeam/ecsstree/README.md

 }
 ```

-The problem with this is that the `-abp-has` parameter is parsed as `Raw`, not as a `Selector`, since `-abp-has` is an unknown pseudo class in CSS.
+The problem with this is that the `-abp-has` parameter is parsed as `Raw`, not as a `Selector`, since `-abp-has` is an unknown pseudo class in CSS / CSSTree.

 This is where the ECSSTree library comes into play.
 It detects that `-abp-has` expects a selector as a parameter, i.e. it parses the passed parameter as a `Selector`.
 This means that the selector above will be parsed as follows:
 ```json